ym001/Manteia/README.md

 regain total freedom of artificial thought towards a new age reminiscent.

-You can install it with pip:
+You can install it with pip :

      pip install Manteia

-Example of use Classification:
+Example of use Classification :

      >>> from Manteia.Classification import Classification
      >>> # Initializing a list of texts,labels